aio-libs/aiohttp-jinja2/docs/index.rst

    web-handler

-       An enpoint that returns http response.
+       An endpoint that returns http response.

 Indices and tables